ydlongtao/AllCodeforCausalAssociationsofSleepTraitswithCancerIncidenceandMortality/README.md

 using ukbgene (older) - https://biobank.ndph.ox.ac.uk/showcase/refer.cgi?id=664
 using gfetch (newer version of download client) - https://biobank.ctsu.ox.ac.uk/showcase/refer.cgi?id=668

-Convert dataset from .enc_ukb format to a workable format for R.
+Step 1: Convert dataset from .enc_ukb format to a workable format for R.
 ```
 $PACKAGE/ukbconv $PROJECT_DATA/ukb48344.enc_ukb csv
 ```

-SNP data download.
+Step 2: SNP data download.
 Ensure the key is downloaded in the file and saved as .ukbkey
 ```
 for i in {1..22}; do $PACKAGE/ukbgene imp -c$i; done